techidaily/site-games-able/source/_posts/overseas-playtime-alter-time-settings-on-sxxb1.md

  While self-explanatory, the**Time** settings on Xbox Series X|S do more than simply alter the time zone used by your Xbox.
 And if you rely on public holidays or calendar changes throughout the year, the**Time** settings also accommodate them, as long as you have set your Xbox to the correct region.

  In this way, setting the correct region on Xbox Series X|S dictates the default**Time** settings your Xbox will use, and all the available options for**Time** will adjust accordingly.
-So you may need to[change your Xbox Series X|S region](https://www.makeuseof.com/xbox-how-to-change-region/) before continuing to change your time zone.
+So you may need to [change your Xbox Series X|S region](https://www.makeuseof.com/xbox-how-to-change-region/) before continuing to change your time zone.

 ![A photograph of the power button of an Xbox Series X console](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/07/xbox-power-button.jpg)